jasonbayton/11ty/_src/projects/amapi-commander/support/technical-whitepaper.md

 **Fail-Closed Behaviour:**
 In production with multi-tenant mode enabled, the system throws a hard error if the blob store is unavailable.
 The in-memory Map fallback is only available in non-production environments.
 This is controlled by `shouldRequirePersistentStore()` which checks `NODE_ENV === 'production'` and `MULTI_TENANT_ENABLED`.

-**Remaining Open Items:**
-- No data encryption at rest beyond application-level encryption (relies on Netlify/Cloudflare infrastructure)
-- No native backup capability (Netlify Blobs is ephemeral-style storage)

 ### 4.3 Security Headers

 **Configured via netlify.toml:**